techniq/layerchart/docs/src/routes/docs/guides/layers/+page.md

 ### Canvas

-Provides better performance than DOM-driven Svg and Html elements with many of the same graphical capabilities as Svg.
+`Canvas` provides better performance than DOM-driven `Svg` and `Html` elements and has many of the same graphical capabilities as `Svg`.

 While LayerChart enables pointer-level events within Canvas layers to enable hover, click, etc via an invisible hit canvas, it can require additional setup to have similar features as Svg (ex. hover styling).